unixbox-net/devops-home-test/b/Explain-your-reasons-thought-processes-and-assumptions-you-are-relying-on-for-making-this-recommendation.md

 - **Brendan Gregg** (USE method; Systems Performance 2e) for resource analysis, multi‑tenant controls, and kernel networking insights.
 - **Internal security baselines** (SOC2/ISO 27001 aligned), and our **Design‑Notes.md** link pack.

-> These Ire not copied verbatim; they served as **principled guardrails** to shape a design that is testable, operable, and secure.
+> These are not copied verbatim; they served as **principled guardrails** to shape a design that is testable, operable, and secure.

 ---